mcproxy/mcproxy/README.md

 Installation
 ============
-To copy mcproxy to the system directory, run (optional):
+To copy Mcproxy to the system directory, run (optional):

     make install